cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 1. Tags must be supplied as the DST parameter to hash\_to\_base, as described in {{hashtobase}}.

-2. Tags should begin with a fixed protocol identification string.
+2. Tags must begin with a fixed protocol identification string.
    This identification string should be unique to the protocol.

-3. Tags should include a protocol version number.
+3. Tags must include a protocol version number.

-4. For protocols that support multiple ciphersuites, tags must include a ciphersuite identifier.
+4. For protocols that define multiple ciphersuites, each ciphersuite's tag must be different.
+For this purpose, it is recommended to include a ciphersuite identifier in each tag.

+5. For protocols that use multiple encodings, either to the same curve or to different curves, each encoding must use a different tag.

-As an example, consider a fictional key exchange protocol named Quux.
+As an example, consider a fictional key exchange protocol named Quux that defines several different ciphersuites.
 A reasonable choice of tag is "QUUX-V\<xx\>-CS\<yy\>", where \<xx\> and \<yy\>
 are two-digit numbers indicating the version and ciphersuite, respectively.

 As another example, consider a fictional protocol named Baz that requires two independent random oracles, where one oracle outputs points on the curve E1 and the other outputs points on the curve E2.
-To ensure that these two random oracles are independent, each one must be called with a distinct domain separation tag.
-Reasonable choices of tags for the E1 and E2 oracles are "BAZ-V\<xx\>-CS\<yy\>-E1" and "BAZ-V\<xx\>-CS\<yy\>-E2", respectively, where \<xx\> and \<yy\> are as defined above.
+Reasonable choices of tags for the E1 and E2 oracles are "BAZ-V\<xx\>-CS\<yy\>-E1" and "BAZ-V\<xx\>-CS\<yy\>-E2", respectively, where \<xx\> and \<yy\> are as described above.

 # Utility Functions {#utility}